skyflowapi/aws-analytics-demo/README.md

 The project consists of an AWS CloudFormation template, and 2 serverless AWS Lambda projects.

-The CloudFormation template creates the basic infra structure in AWS, with a VPC, 1 public subnet, 2 private subnets, 2 Kafka brokers, 1 Redshift single node cluster, a DynamoDB table and the network-relevant security groups.
+The CloudFormation template creates the basic infrastructure in AWS, with a VPC, 1 public subnet, 2 private subnets, 2 Kafka brokers, 1 Redshift single node cluster, a DynamoDB table and the network-relevant security groups.

 The 2 serverless Lambda projects contain Lambda functions to process the data.
 The first project gets notified when data is added to DynamoDB, then it persists this data to Skyflow's vault and then pushes the tokenized version to a topic in Kafka.
 The second Lambda project receives the data from Kafka and persists it to Redshift.